Pan Am Flight 103 conspiracy theories: Syria

 Gaddafi is described as playing along for the sake of increasing his profile in the Arab world as a revolutionary.

 The 1986 United States bombing of Libya, 10 days after the disco bombing, is described as an operation carried out mainly for PR reasons, because the US and the UK needed Syria's help against Saddam Hussein.

 Review by American RadioWorks

 In a special pre-trial report by American RadioWorks, the strengths and weaknesses of the case against Libya were explored.
 The report also examined in detail the evidence for and against the other main suspects in the first five alternative theories of this article.
-The report did not consider either the radio detonation or the South-West Africa (Namibia) theory.